 Since natural gas is so light (even lighter than air), it’s extremely hard to compress it enough to be stored in portable containers.
 One canister just wouldn’t hold enough natural gas to be useful.
 This is one of the main issues with natural gas, and a main advantage of propane.
 The only way to access natural gas is to be connected to the gas network.
 (This can include digging up your garden to connect a pipeline).

 We all know that when we boil water it turns into steam when it passes 212F (or 100C).
 Propane is just the same, except that temperature is -43.6F (-42C)!
-This means it’s quite easy to pressurize into a liquid for transport and storage, then allowed to become a gas again when we want to release and burn it.
+This means it’s quite easy to pressurize into a liquid for transport and storage into tanks, then allowed to become a gas again when we want to release and burn it.

 This liquid to gas temperature is a key part of why it’s such a useful gas.